 Which children in the MAL-ED study had no diarrheal episodes whatsoever over the first 24 months of life?

 What children (or what percentage of children) show no evidence of exposure to Shigella (or Cryptosporidium, or whatever) by age 5?

+What proportion of children have never been infected with an enteric pathogen during the first two years of life?

+What is the effect of delivery at a health care facility vs. at home on health outcomes?

 What micronutrients are inversely correlated with EPEC infection, or with Firmicutes abundance in the gut microbiome?